 Software selections are often fraught with challenges.

 Sometimes organizations don’t agree on what the objective for the new system should be or what functions are most important in the decision.
 This coupled with the variety of claims made by the vendor community can make for a confusing and frustrating selection process.
-BCG normally moves a construction process through evaluation and selection in under ten to 12 weeks (depending) which includes assistance on the license agreement negotiations and implementation planning.
+Burger Consulting Group normally moves a construction process through evaluation and selection in under ten to 12 weeks (depending) which includes assistance on the license agreement negotiations and implementation planning.